Maroochydore City Centre Automated Waste Collection System (AWCS)

 The project comprises the installation of a 7km underground pipe network for waste transportation and a dedicated Collection Station facility to house plant, equipment and aggregated waste.
 Once completed, the highly engineered Envac Automated Waste Collection System (AWCS) will serve all public spaces and private developments throughout the 53ha site – putting the Maroochydore City Centre on the cutting edge of waste technology within Australia.

-Lucid have unparalleled knowledge with AWCS in Australia, having worked with Envac since 2014 on various developments.
+Lucid has unparalleled knowledge with AWCS in Australia, having worked with Envac since 2014 on various developments.
 Our involvement on the Maroochydore project with Envac and Sunshine Coast Council began in 2015.
 This collaborative work has included our investment in understanding the AWCS technology and implementation by inspecting sites in Korea and London.

 With use of an AWCS, waste collection is removed from the street.
 Key benefits of the system include:

 - Daily waste collection – removing the smell and vermin associated with putrescible waste decomposition associated with weekly waste collection.